Ratnik (program): History

-The Ratnik was first to be reported to be used during the annexation of Crimea by the Russian Federation in 2014.
+The Ratnik was first reported used during the annexation of Crimea by the Russian Federation in 2014.
 There were also reports that Russian troops have tested Ratnik components in combat operations.

 In August 2019, it was reported that Ratnik has been tested by soldiers from Belarus, Vietnam, Kyrgyzstan, China, Laos, Mongolia, Pakistan and Uzbekistan.

 In July 2021, Russian troops deployed to Tajikistan to work alongside Tajik forces are equipped with at least 200 sets of Ratnik.

 Components

 The Ratnik gear is a system of modern protective and communication devices, weapons and ammunition.
 It consists of a helmet, body armour; a one-piece coverall; hearing protection; protective glasses; a protective set for knees and elbows; a grenade launcher, submachine gun or assault rifle; sniper rifle, ammunition; a combat knife, as well as 24/7 reconnaissance means; a day and night sighting system; a small-size binocular; optical and thermal weapon sights, etc. Ratnik gear is paired up with EMR camouflage.

 As well as these, the system comprises a universal shelter, a multifunctional knife, a signal lamp, a watch, winter and summer two-side camouflage sets; an autonomous heat source; a backpack, an individual water filter; a small entrenching tool, breath protection devices; means of radiological and chemical control; a medical kit, and filtering clothes.

 The "Strelets" ("Musketeer"/ Стрельцы) system provides voice and video communication.
 The system includes a GLONASS navigation module so that a squad leader can see the location of each soldier on his small, book-sized, computer.
 With this computer, he also can give orders to his squad, and send videos and photos to headquarters.
 As well as this, each soldier has their own smaller telephone-sized tactical computer.
 The Strelets command, control, and intelligence (C2I) system was operated in the Syrian conflict to send target data to strike aircraft.
 The use of the Strelets in conjunction with the Su-24M frontline bomber provides almost 100% accuracy.

 Ratnik protects almost 90% of a soldier's body.
 The main body armor with plates, designated 6B45 '6Б45', is rated at protection class 6, according to GOST R 50744-95, and weighs 7.5 kg (with the Assault variant weighing up to 15 kg).
 The main body armor fully protects from 7.62×39mm rounds from assault rifles, and 7.62×54mmR from sniper rifles, including the increased penetration of hardened rounds, and can survive hits from repeated shots in these calibers conducted at close range.
 It is claimed that the 6B47 helmet protects a soldier's head 40 percent more than NATO analogs.